Dillon County License Hearing Guide

 If You Refused Testing

-Implied Consent Law in South Carolina: South Carolina, like most states, has an implied consent law.
-This means that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so carries significant consequences.
+- Implied Consent Law: South Carolina's Implied Consent law means that by driving on South Carolina roads, you've agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit carries significant penalties.

 The ALR/Administrative Hearing